Irv Drasnin

-Irv Drasnin is an American journalist, a producer-director-writer of documentary films for CBS News and PBS (Frontline, The American Experience, Nova).
+Irv Drasnin (born March 18, 1934) is an American journalist, a producer-director-writer of documentary films for CBS News and PBS (Frontline, The American Experience, Nova).
 Among the awards he has received for broadcast journalism are the duPont-Columbia, the Directors Guild (DGA), the Writers Guild (WGA), and the American Film and Video Blue Ribbon.

 Films

 Early life

 Irv Drasnin was born in Charleston, West Virginia, on March 18, 1934, a son of immigrants: his father, Joseph, a U.S. Treasury Agent, was from Tsarist Russia, as was his mother, Clara Aaron.
 The family moved to Los Angeles when he was four years old.
 His oldest brother, Sid, was an architect, remembered (with Lloyd Wright) for the Wayfarer's Chapel in Palo Verdes, California, and for The Gardens of the World in Thousand Oaks, California.
 His brother Bob played clarinet, sax and flute with the Les Brown Orchestra and Red Norvo quintet among others, performed in Carnegie Hall as a classical musician, was the director of music at CBS, and a composer and teacher.